Limited Company Guide

 Corporation tax rates and marginal relief explained

 UK corporation tax is not a single flat rate.
-For 2026/27, small companies with profits up to £50,000 pay 19%, while larger companies with profits above £250,000 pay 25%.
-Between those thresholds, a marginal relief mechanism produces an effective rate that rises gradually from 19% to 25%.
-Understanding where your company sits changes both the tax bill and the extraction strategy.
+For 2026/27, small companies with profits up to £50,000 pay 19%, while larger companies above £250,000 pay 25%.
+Between those thresholds, marginal relief produces an effective rate that rises gradually from 19% to 25%.
+Where your company sits changes both the tax bill and the right extraction strategy.

 The two main rates for 2026/27

 The small profits rate of 19% applies to companies with taxable profits at or below £50,000.
-The main rate of 25% applies to companies with profits at or above £250,000.
-These thresholds apply to total taxable profit for the accounting period — not turnover.
+The main rate of 25% applies at or above £250,000.
+These thresholds apply to total taxable profit for the accounting period, not turnover.

-Taxable profit is profit after allowable deductions, including director salary, employer NI and company pension contributions.
+Taxable profit is profit after allowable deductions: director salary, employer NI and company pension contributions.
 These reduce taxable profit before the corporation tax rate is applied.

 Marginal relief: what it is and how it works

-The marginal relief band also creates an unusually high marginal rate on profits between £50,000 and £250,000 — approximately 26.5% at the margin.
-This means that a director pension contribution that reduces profit within this band saves more in corporation tax per pound than at either the small profits or main rate levels.
+The marginal relief band also creates a marginal rate of approximately 26.5% on the last pound of profit within it.
+A pension contribution that reduces profit inside this band saves more corporation tax per pound than at either the small profits or main rate.

 How director salary affects the corporation tax bill

-Director salary is a company expense and is deducted from company profit before corporation tax.
-A salary of £12,570 reduces taxable company profit by £12,570 before the tax rate is applied.
+Director salary is a company expense and reduces taxable profit before corporation tax.
+A salary of £12,570 reduces taxable profit by £12,570 before the tax rate is applied.

-The net effect: paying a director salary of £12,570 reduces company profit by approximately £13,709 (salary plus employer NI), saving £2,605 in corporation tax at the 19% small profits rate.
-Against this, the director pays income tax and employee NI on the salary personally.
-The benefit of the salary depends on the interplay between these layers.
+Net effect: a £12,570 director salary reduces company profit by approximately £13,709 (salary plus employer NI), saving £2,605 in corporation tax at the 19% rate.
+Against this, you pay income tax and employee NI on the salary personally.
+The benefit of the salary depends on the interplay between those layers.

 What does not count as an allowable deduction

-Dividends are not an expense of the company.
-They are paid from post-corporation-tax profit and therefore do not reduce the corporation tax bill.
-This is a fundamental difference from salary.
+Dividends are not a company expense.
+They come out of post-corporation-tax profit and do not reduce the corporation tax bill.
+This is the fundamental difference from salary.

-Capital expenditure is not deducted as an expense in the usual way, though capital allowances — particularly the Annual Investment Allowance — can provide a deduction for qualifying equipment and asset purchases.
-The Annual Investment Allowance allows businesses to deduct the full cost of qualifying assets up to £1 million in the year of purchase.
+Capital expenditure is not deducted as a normal expense, but capital allowances, particularly the Annual Investment Allowance (AIA), can provide a deduction for qualifying equipment and asset purchases.
+The AIA allows businesses to deduct the full cost of qualifying assets up to £1 million in the year of purchase.

 Associated companies and the thresholds

-This can significantly change the effective corporation tax rate compared to a standalone company.
-The calculator does not currently apply associated company adjustments — it uses the standard thresholds.
-If you have associated companies, verify your position with an accountant.
+This can significantly change the effective corporation tax rate.
+The calculator uses the standard single-company thresholds.
+If you have associated companies, verify your position with an accountant before treating these outputs as a planning basis.

 FAQ